celestiaorg/nmt/spec/nmt.md

 ```
 It receives a base hash function alongside with some optional configurations, namely:
 1. Namespace ID byte-size: If not specified then a default maximum is applied by the library.
-2. The initial Capacity of the tree i.e., the number of leaves: if not specified, a default maximum is applied.
+2. The initial capacity of the tree i.e., the number of leaves: if not specified, a default maximum is applied.
 3. The `IgnoreMaxNamespace` flag.
-The `IgnoreMaxNamespace` flag is set to true by default.
+By default, the `IgnoreMaxNamespace` flag is set to true, which is a Celestia-specific feature designed to enhance performance when querying namespaces in the NMT.
-It's specific to Celestia and aims to improve namespace query performance when the NMT is built on data items with specific namespace IDs.
+This is particularly useful when the NMT is built using data items, of which half are associated with reserved namespace IDs (i.e., the highest possible value within the ID size), that do not need to be queried using their namespace IDs.
-For more information on the flag's interpretation and usage, see section [Ignore Max Namespace](#ignore-max-namespace).
+For more information on the flag's interpretation, see section [Ignore Max Namespace](#ignore-max-namespace).

 A sample configuration of NMT is provided below: